writememe/blog.danielteycheney.com/content/posts/sot-series-ecosystem.md

 - Feature-parity API interface
 - Role-based access control
-- Relational backend database, to model your complex, relational environment
+- Relational back end database, to model your complex, relational environment
 - Pre-defined core data models, to save you having to invest in that undifferentiated work
 - Ability to extend data models, to accommodate your business needs